SureDeveloping/thrill-seeker-drf-api/README.md

 * Click on the Deployment tab
 * Choose the main branch
 * Deploy this project automated or manual (the project was deployed manually)
-* Once a deployment has been successfully completed, a success message is displayed and a view button can be used to view the project in the browser
+* Once a deployment has been successfully completed, a success message is displayed and a view button can be used to view the project in the browser.

 ### Fork this repository
 * Visit the GitHub repository.